firstdraft/emba-chapters/ltab-domain-modeling.md

 ### Domain Modeling

  - What information does the app need to keep track of?
 What are your tables?
 What are your columns?
- - What things need to be captured in the database, and what things will be handled when rendering the interface?
+ - What things _must_ be captured in the database, and what things can be handled when rendering the interface?